List of L'Officiel Philippines cover models

 This list of L'Officiel Philippines cover models (2015–2017; 2021–present) is a catalog of cover models who have appeared on the cover of L'Officiel Philippines, the Philippine edition of French fashion magazine L'Officiel.
-From 2015 to 2017 the magazine was named L'Officiel Manila, and from 2021 to 2022 the magazine was named L'Officiel PH.
+From 2015 to 2017 the magazine was published as L'Officiel Manila, and from 2021 to 2022 the magazine was published as L'Officiel PH.